-Chicken ginger is a typical Indian Curry, that is staple in many Indian home specially in the northern India.
+Chicken ginger is a typical Indian Curry, that is a staple in many Indian homes especially in northern India.
 This chicken is a true delight if you love ginger.
 The zesty strong flavor of ginger overpowers all other spices in this curry.
 And why I love it?
 It is super easy to make.
-My hubby is a big of ginger tea, ginger lemonade or in fact ginger anything.
+My hubby is a big of ginger tea, ginger lemonade, or in fact ginger anything.

 Ginger Chicken Indian Curry

-Chicken ginger is name given to any chicken that has overpowering ginger taste.
+Chicken ginger is the name given to any chicken that has overpowering ginger taste.
 There are countless versions of chicken ginger curry.
-The most popular onces are the one with coconut milk, the Chinese, the Vietnamese, the Thai and the Punjabi one, that I’m sharing here.
+The most popular ones are the one with coconut milk, the Chinese, the Vietnamese, the Thai, and the Punjabi one, that I’m sharing here.

 Where Indian chicken ginger curry is from?

-Did you know this chicken is also very famous in Pakistan which shares some part of Punjab on the their side of border.
-Like many common dishes between two countries this curry is enjoyed on both sides of border.
+Did you know this chicken is also very famous in Pakistan which shares some part of Punjab on their side of the border.
+Like many common dishes between two countries, this curry is enjoyed on both sides of the border.

-I’m familiar with restaurant style ginger chicken version that I enjoyed in local restaurants of Punjab.
-I’m posting the recipe of same.
+I’m familiar with the restaurant-style ginger chicken version that I enjoyed in local restaurants of Punjab.
+I’m posting the recipe for the same.
 Their gravy is thickened; mine is thin.
-Of course, you can dry the excess water by cooking a little longer to make dry version of chicken ginger.
+Of course, you can dry the excess water by cooking a little longer to make a dry version of chicken ginger.

 What it tastes like?

-As the name denotes, the chicken has strong flavor of ginger which simply boost the taste of curry experience to next level.
+As the name denotes, the chicken has a strong flavor of ginger which simply boosts the taste of curry experience to the next level.
 You can add less or more ginger to taste.

-This curry tastes zesty, strongly aromatic, and has moderately spicy flavor.
+This curry tastes zesty, strongly aromatic, and has a moderately spicy flavor.
 You can also make it in handi, then it’ll be called ginger chicken handi.
-I recommeed a wok for making this curry, which is my favourite cooking vessel since it allows a huge space for searing.
+I recommend a wok for making this curry, which is my favorite cooking vessel since it allows a huge space for searing.
 (In step by step, I’ve used fry pan for visually clear and appealing shots.)

-The process of searing food on high heat is a South Asian technique and is called ‘bhunna’ in which you cook something on high heat with constant stirring until you see oil clearly separating on sides of pan.
-AND this is so essential to make an Indian curry delicious and finger licking good.
+The process of searing food on high heat is a South Asian technique and is called ‘bhunna’ in which you cook something on high heat with constant stirring until you see oil clearly separating on sides of the pan.
+AND this is so essential to make an Indian curry delicious and finger-licking good.

 How to make Indian Ginger Curry?

-This is very simple and east curry.
+This is a very simple and east curry.
 I used boneless chicken to make it, but chicken with bone-in can also be used.
-In fact, I recommend you chicken with bone-in because it tastes a lot better with juices from bones.
+In fact, I recommend the chicken with bone-in because it tastes a lot better with juices from bones.

 There are two crucial steps to be when making this Indian chicken ginger curry.

-- Make sure your onion are soft before you proceed to add spices.
+- Make sure your onions are soft before you proceed to add spices.

 - And your tomato water has dried and you see some oil on sides of pan before you add chicken.

-- Mix chicken cubes, ginger paste, Kashmiri chilli powder and salt in bowl.
+- Mix chicken cubes, ginger paste, Kashmiri chili powder, and salt in a bowl.
 Marinate for 15 minutes.
-We are using Kashmiri chili powder for rich red color.
-You can substitute with paprika and adjust red chilli powder in the recipe to taste.
-(Kashmiri chilli are red chilli that are moderately spicy and have rich red color.
+We are using Kashmiri chili powder for a rich red color.
+You can substitute with paprika and adjust red chili powder in the recipe to taste.
+(Kashmiri chili is red chili that is moderately spicy and has a rich red color.
 Check more here.)

 - I’ve used roasted and grounded cumin and coriander in this recipe.
 I know no one has time to do it every time for each recipe.
-So, simply take 2 tablespoon cumin and 2 tablespoon coriander in a pan and roast on medium heat until fragrant.
+So, simply take 2 tablespoons cumin and 2 tablespoon coriander in a pan and roast on medium heat until fragrant.
 Let it cool and then grind it finely.
 Store in an airtight jar.
-This powder tastes good in all curries, chutneys and chats.
-I promise, it’ll be all used up in few days.
+This powder tastes good in all curries, chutneys, and chats.
+I promise it’ll be all used up in a few days.
 Roasting and grounding these spices enhances the flavor which means so much taste boost.

-- After 15 minutes of marination, fry chicken in 2 tablespoon of oil for 5 minutes on high heat until it changes its color and water dries.
+- After 15 minutes of marination, fry chicken in 2 tablespoons of oil for 5 minutes on high heat until it changes color and water dries.